tomhoule/purescript-waterslide-rs/README.md

 ```

-For working code, take a look at the `examples` directory.
+For running code, take a look at the `examples` directory.

 ## Features